Porridge0216/My_Project_Portfolio/README.md

 These experiences, although not leading-edge research, have significantly enriched my academic journey and helped me identify my passions.
 I firmly believe that this valuable practical experience will greatly assist me in my future scientific research endeavors.

 ## Internship
+* (New💥) A national patent for invention is pending.
 * [Auto Keystone Correction Projector with Structured Light Pair](./internship/auto%20keystone%20correction%20projector%20with%20camera/README.md): The calibration process in this study involves local homography and Gray code, while the correction process is achieved by triangulating keypoint depths and subsequently fitting the projection plane.
 Concurrently, an accelerometer measures the direction of gravity.
 The correlation between the key points on the wall and those on the projection screen is employed to compute the homography matrix, which is then used to reverse-engineer the actual display area.
 The primary focus of this research is to obtain the largest and sharpest inner rectangle within an arbitrary convex projected quadrilateral.
 In the future, an algorithm for automatically avoiding obstacles on the wall will be developed to enhance the user experience.

 * [Auto Keystone Correction Projector with TOF](./internship/auto%20keystone%20correction%20projector%20with%20TOF/): Plane detection is made possible using the VL53L5CX multi-point Time-of-Flight (TOF) sensor from STMicroelectronics.
 Data fluctuations are minimized through a filtering process, and robustness is further improved by introducing the Random Sample Consensus (RANSAC) algorithm.
 The projection mechanism of ultrashort focus projectors is described using an equivalent ideal pinhole model.
 In other aspects, this study follows a methodology similar to previous research.

 <div align="center">